-This subject offers a foundation in compound interest theory which underpins numerous financial calculations.
-This theoretical knowledge is supplemented with applications to real world problems such as valuation of various types of annuities, bonds, forward contracts, selecting investment projects, hedging and calculating rate of return of a particular investment.
+This subject offers a foundation in compound interest theory which underpins a number of common financial calculations.
+This theoretical knowledge is supplemented with application to a variety of valuation and investment decisions.
 An introduction to simple stochastic models is also provided.

 |Faculty||Bond Business School|

-4. Use discounted cash flow techniques to perform project appraisal and capital budgeting.
+1. Use discounted cash flow techniques to calculate home loan repayment schedule, perform project appraisal and determine capital budgeting requirements.

-6. Demonstrate an understanding of the term structure of interest rates, the concept of spot rate, forward rate, and duration of a series of cash flows.
+3. Demonstrate an understanding of the term structure of interest rates, the concept of spot rate, forward rate, duration of a series of cash flows, and immunisation.

 4. Calculate the delivery price and the arbitrage-free value of a forward contract.

 5. Apply probability rules and concepts relating to discrete and continuous random variables.
 Demonstrate an understanding of simple stochastic models for investment returns.

 Assumed knowledge is the minimum level of knowledge of a subject area that students are assumed to have acquired through previous study.
 It is the responsibility of students to ensure they meet the assumed knowledge expectations of the subject.
 Students who do not possess this prior knowledge are strongly recommended against enrolling and do so at their own risk.
 No concessions will be made for students’ lack of prior knowledge.

 Possess demonstrable knowledge in elementary probability theory, statistics, elementary calculus and linear algebra to the level of a unit such as STAT11-112 Quantitative Methods.